 Post-HSSP Opportunities and Continued Involvement

-HSSP students remain involved in HSSP as Resident Advisors (RAs), Peer Advisors (PAs), Study Group Leaders, as "Dine with a HSSPer" speakers, and by developing informal peer-mentoring relationships with new HSSP students.
+A small group of HSSP students are chosen to remain involved in HSSP as Resident Advisors (RAs), Peer Advisors (PAs).
+There are additional opportunities for students to continue their involvement in HSSP as Study Group Leaders, as "Dine with a HSSPer" speakers, by developing informal peer-mentoring relationships with new HSSP students, and attending open HSSP programming and guest speakers.

 Continuing HSSP students are also strongly encouraged to maintain regular contact with HSSP's Pre-Health Advisor as they continue to explore their academic interests, internships, and career opportunities in the health sciences.